ParulM33/parulmital_2511909_part4_tableau_dashboard/outputs/dashboard_story.md

- # Dashboard Story
+ # Executive Dashboard Story

 ## Executive Summary

-This dashboard was developed to provide leadership with a consolidated view of sales performance, profitability, customer behavior, return patterns, and shipping performance.It is designed to support leadership in identifying key risks and growth opportunities.
+The Executive Retail Performance Dashboard provides a consolidated view of sales performance, profitability, customer segment behavior, product returns, and shipping effectiveness.

-The analysis reveals strong business performance driven primarily by Technology products and the South sales region, while highlighting operational risks associated with product returns and delivery times.
+Overall business performance remains strong, generating total sales of $217.0M and total profit of $33.3M with a profit margin of 15.3%.
+The dashboard highlights significant differences in regional sales performance, category profitability, and return behavior, providing leadership with actionable insights for future decision-making.

+---

-## What is Performing Well
+## What Is Performing Well

-Technology is the highest-performing category and contributes the majority of company profit.
-Sub-categories such as Copiers, Accessories, and Phones are significant profit drivers.

-The South region generates the highest sales, demonstrating strong customer demand and market performance.

-The Home Office customer segment achieves the highest profit margin, indicating efficient revenue generation.
+Several areas of the business demonstrate strong performance.

+The South region generated the highest sales at $64.7M, making it the strongest revenue contributor across all regions.
+The North region also delivered strong performance with sales of $54.6M.

+Technology products are the primary driver of profitability.
+Sub-categories such as Copiers ($7.3M), Accessories ($7.2M), Phones ($7.1M), and Machines ($6.4M) contribute significantly to overall profit and represent the company’s most successful product lines.

+Customer profitability remains stable across customer segments.
+Home Office customers achieved the highest profit margin at 15.5%, slightly outperforming Consumer and Corporate segments.

+---

-## What is Underperforming
+## What Is Underperforming

-Furniture generates significantly lower profitability compared with Technology and also experiences the highest return rate.

-Certain months, particularly April, show weaker sales performance than the annual average.

-Standard Class shipping takes substantially longer than expedited shipping methods.
+Several areas require additional attention.

+Sales performance declined significantly in April compared to other months, indicating a period of weaker customer demand or reduced business activity.

+Furniture and Office Supplies contribute substantially less profit than Technology products.
+While these categories continue to generate business value, their overall profitability remains considerably lower.

+Certain shipping methods, particularly Standard Class, require more delivery time than alternative shipping options, potentially affecting customer experience.

+---

-## Risks Identified
+## Key Risks

-High return rates within Furniture products may indicate quality, expectation, or fulfillment challenges.
+The most significant risk identified by the dashboard relates to product returns.

+Furniture products show the highest return rate at 7.7%, which is more than double the return rate of Technology products.
+High return rates may lead to increased operational costs, reduced customer satisfaction, and lower profitability.

-Long delivery times could negatively affect customer satisfaction and increase the likelihood of product returns.
+Extended delivery times for Standard Class shipments may also contribute to customer dissatisfaction and potentially increase return behavior.

-Over-reliance on Technology products for profit generation may represent concentration risk.
+The business should continue monitoring lower-profit product categories to ensure resources are allocated efficiently.

+---

-## Opportunities Identified
+## Key Opportunities

+The dashboard highlights multiple opportunities for business growth.

-The strong profitability of Technology products presents opportunities for additional investment and marketing support.
+Technology products continue to demonstrate strong profitability and present opportunities for increased investment, promotion, and product expansion.

-Successful sales practices in the South region may be transferable to lower-performing regions.
+The South region represents a proven high-performing market.
+Understanding the factors driving success in this region may help improve performance in East and West regions.

-The Home Office customer segment may represent a valuable target for future growth strategies.
+The Home Office customer segment delivers the highest profit margin, suggesting opportunities for targeted campaigns, premium offerings, and customer retention initiatives.

+Seasonal sales peaks observed during February and October may help guide future marketing campaigns and inventory planning activities.

+---

 ## Recommended Business Actions

-1. Increase focus on high-profit Technology products.
+1. Increase focus on high-performing Technology products and profitable sub-categories.

-2. Investigate root causes of Furniture returns.

-3. Improve Standard Class shipping efficiency.
+2. Conduct detailed analysis of Furniture returns to identify root causes and corrective actions.

+3. Review pricing and cost structures within Furniture and Office Supplies to improve profitability.

+4. Evaluate shipping operations and reduce delivery times for Standard Class shipments.

+5. Expand successful sales strategies used in the South region to other regions.

-4. Develop targeted campaigns for Home Office customers.
+6. Develop targeted promotions for high-margin customer segments such as Home Office customers.

-5. Apply successful South region sales practices across other markets.

-6. Monitor monthly sales fluctuations and develop strategies to smooth demand.
+7. Analyze seasonal demand patterns to improve planning during weaker sales periods.

+---

-## Limitations
+## Dashboard Limitations

-The dashboard is based solely on the provided dataset.
+The dashboard is based entirely on the provided transactional dataset.

-External drivers such as market conditions, competitor activity, and promotional campaigns are not included in the analysis.
+External business factors such as competitor activity, economic conditions, marketing campaigns, customer satisfaction surveys, and product quality metrics are not included in this analysis.

-Results should therefore be considered alongside additional business context.
+As a result, dashboard findings should be used alongside additional business context when making strategic decisions.

+---